Sudoiphaa

-Sudoiphaa or Tej Singha was the king of Ahom kingdom from 1677 CE to 1679 CE.
+Sudoiphaa or Tej Singha (died October 1679) was the king of Ahom kingdom from 1677 CE to 1679 CE.
 After deposing king Sujinphaa, Atan Burhagohain, the Prime-Minister of Ahom Kingdom, installed Sudoiphaa in the throne.
 Sudoiphaa's reign witnessed the end of the ministerial dictatorship of Atan Burhagohain and rise of Laluksola Borphukan, the Ahom Viceroy of Guwahati and Lower Assam, as the real authority behind the throne.
 In order to gain absolute authority in the Royal Court, Laluksola Borphukan, treacherously surrendered the garrison of Guwahati to Mughals, and held Atan Burhagohain and other nobles as captive.
 Sudoiphaa's effort to reestablish his authority and bring the ambitious Laluk Sola Borphukan to justice for his treachery against his country and collaboration with the foreigners, finally led to his own deposition and execution by the ambitious minister.

 Ancestry and early life

 Sudoiphaa belonged to the Parvatia line of Royal Ahom Dynasty.
 His early name was Khamcheo.
 He was the grandson of Parvatia Deka Raja, who was the son of Prince Sukrang, founder of Parvatia line of Royal Ahom Dynasty and grandson of Ahom king Suhungmung.
 During his early life as a prince, he was engaged in agricultural activities, living at his residence near Charaideo hills.